danielbodnar/awesome-stars/README.md

 ## llm

+- [jasonjmcghee/plock](https://github.com/jasonjmcghee/plock) - From anywhere you can type, query and stream the output of an LLM or any other script
+- [aorumbayev/autogpt4all](https://github.com/aorumbayev/autogpt4all) - 🛠️ User-friendly bash script for setting up and configuring your LocalAI server with the GPT4All for free! 💸
+- [yusufcanb/tlm](https://github.com/yusufcanb/tlm) - Local CLI Copilot, powered by CodeLLaMa. 💻🦙
+- [gorilla-llm/gorilla-cli](https://github.com/gorilla-llm/gorilla-cli) - LLMs for your CLI
 - [kantord/SeaGOAT](https://github.com/kantord/SeaGOAT) - local-first semantic code search engine
 - [leondz/garak](https://github.com/leondz/garak) - LLM vulnerability scanner
 - [dvorka/mindforger](https://github.com/dvorka/mindforger) - Thinking notebook and Markdown editor with LLM wingman.